mabots/pocket-coast/README.md

 * Providing relaxing nature sounds taken by mabots.
 * Adding some mechanism which won't get you bored.
 * Users can enjoy various sounds which come with frequent updates or updates could be done by server side operation.
-** The app size should be small enough.
+* However on the other hand, the app size should be small enough though.

 ## Screenshots